Thursday 3 October 2024

 Prediction: 1-1

-I think this will be a close game with Chelsea probably emerging with all three points.
+I think this will be a very close game with Arsenal probably managing a narrow victory.

 Prediction: 1-2